RF Workbench Page 5

 QRP — PosData for November 22, 2012

-If required, you may substitute a 51 Ω resistor for the 52.3 Ω specified.
+If required, you may substitute a 49.9 to 51 Ω resistor for the 52.3 Ω specified.

 Per Bob's QEX 2010 Tech Notes and his emails specifically about calibrating the AD8307 with a CMOS square wave: Modern AD8307 chips are better calibrated with a -10 dBM square wave.
 To test log linearity after CMOS signal generator calibration, apply a sine wave signal generator to your power meter and adjust its output to get the same power meter DC output voltage as with the CMOS generator.
 Then insert attenuator pads on the now calibrated sine wave generator to assess the mV/dB change with different power levels.